-Sending a parcel or package in Scotland is quick, easy and great value for money with Parcel Delivery.
-It couldn’t be simpler to send a package from Scotland to any national or international address.
+Send a parcel delivery to Scotland with a quick, easy and great value for money service through Parcel Delivery.
+It couldn’t be simpler to arrange a cheap parcel delivery to Scotland to a UK or worldwide address.
 Just make sure you have all the details to hand and your parcel will be delivered in next to no time.

 IV3 to IV40, IV52 to IV54, IV63, KW1 to KW14, PA20 to PA40, PH19 to PH40, PH50

 Scottish Islands (Skye, Arran, Millport, Orkney, Gigha, Islay, Jura, Colonsay, Mull, Tiree, Coll, Muck, Eigg, Rum, Canna and the Shetlands)

 HS, IV41 to IV51, IV55, IV56, KA27, KA28, KW15 to KW17, PA41, PA42 to PA49, PA60, PA61, PA62 to PA76, PA77, PA78, PH41, PH42, PH43, PH44, ZE

 Sending parcels to these locations can be expensive compared to the rest of Scotland.
 It is often not as expensive as sending parcels to Northern Ireland, the Isle of Man and the Isles of Silly.
 When comparing quotes to have your parcel delivered, look out for companies who don’t charge a premium for these addresses.
 For example, Royal Mail charges the same price to send a parcel to Scotland no matter where.
 This is because it includes the Highlands and Islands at the same rates as the rest of the United Kingdom.
 Many couriers will offer the same speedy, cheap and efficient service to the Islands and Highlands addresses.
 You’ll need to look out for these when comparing quotes in order to benefit from a cheap courier to Scotland.